 Soon we'll be moving on to new adventures

 We stayed here for a day because I wanted to try to rest my stubborn headache (hard to know if it has succeeded as it comes and goes).
-Tomorrow we roll on towards new exciting adventures in Italy!
+Tomorrow we will roll on to new exciting adventures in Italy!

 There is absolutely nothing fun to photograph here at the campsite so we offer a picture from the harbour in Pula, where there are lots of huge fishing boats.
 In fact, there were so many and so big that we wondered if a single fish had escaped ...